ohmycloud/website/rst/manual.rst

 (4) Else: Use a macro.

-Macros as pragmas
+Macros用作编译指示
 -----------------

 Whole routines (procs, iterators etc.) can also be passed to a template or a macro via the pragma notation:

 .. code-block:: nim
   template m(s: untyped) = discard